 HANDSHAKE has two stages: the first is more like a traditional mentor/mentee relationship and the second is where the mentor becomes their colleague and in some cases their collaborator.
 This buildup allows the Handshaker to develop their work and ideas as an independent practicing artist.
-Other exhibition opportunities in the form of curated exhibitions arises and are offered to selected current and past Handshakers.
-These are mainly exhibitions in dealer national and international dealer galleries.
+Other exhibition opportunities in the form of curated exhibitions arise and are offered to selected current and past Handshakers.
+These are mainly exhibitions in national and international dealer galleries.

 The project was created by Wellington-based jewellery activist, artist, curator, writer and tutor Peter Deckers.
 The idea was born out of recognition of the need for ongoing support for talented New Zealand graduates after completing their jewellery art study.
 HANDSHAKE reverses the old apprentice model, whereby a mentee works for a mentor – here the mentor, through feedback and support in the development of ideas and presentation, works more for the mentee.

 The series of exhibitions for each project are purpose made to accelerate the progression of each maker’s work.
 Each new group gets professional development opportunities, an exhibition programme with its mentor sessions.
 Therefore no HANDSHAKE exhibition looks the same.